SmritiGrg/FYP-FoodiesArchive/database/README.md

     - **Mandatory & Optional:**
         - **Mandatory:** name
     - **Relationship:**
-        - Food Category &harr; Food: A food category contains many foods.
+        - Food Category &harr; Food:  Food category contains many foods, and a food can belong to many categories.This is a **many-to-many** relationship.
-5. ### Food
+6. ### Food
     - **Properties:**
         - A food has name, description, price, restaurant, rating, comment, like count, image, created_at and location.
         - A food is categorized under many food categories.